knice/inquiry.ucsc.edu/source/_articles/2020-21/not-just-plants.md

 campus."

-When a new disease-causing fungus invades an ecosystem, there is often sparse science to inform---and frequently little time to determine---what might be done to limit its spread and impact.
+When a new disease-causing fungus invades an ecosystem, there is often sparse science to inform&mdash;and frequently little time to determine&mdash;what might be done to limit its spread and impact.
 Gilbert hopes his research, besides illuminating the less obvious, will help inform such actions by improving our understanding of the biology through which plants and fungi interact.